peterkaczorowski/kicad-mac-builder/README.md

 It may be helpful to run `brew list` before installing any dependencies.
 This makes it easier to clean up the new dependencies when uninstalling kicad-mac-builder.

-Please use a terminal to run the following command:
+Please use a terminal to run the following command to install the dependencies:

-`brew install cmake swig glew glm cairo boost doxygen gettext wget opencascade bison libtool automake autoconf`
+`./ci/src/bootstrap.sh`

 Usage
 =====